tamago-labs/legato-finance/README.md

 ## Contract Overview

 - `staked_sui.move` - A mock Staked SUI object for testing on the Testnet system.
 - `vault.move` - The timelock vault, 1 mil. yield tokens (YT) will be minted and sent to the AMM object for YT circulation at the time of generation.
-Principal tokens (PT) will be minted when a staker deposits the Staked SUI object into the vault plus additional PT estimated to be generated until the vault matures, as per the APR stated in the Oracle contract.
+Principal tokens (PT) will be minted when a staker deposits the Staked SUI object into the vault plus additional PT estimated to be generated until the vault matures, as per the APY stated in the Oracle contract.
-- `oracle.move` - The Oracle contract, only authorized wallets can update the APR value observed from an external source and update on every epoch.
+- `oracle.move` - The Oracle contract, only authorized wallets can update the APY value observed from an external source and update on every epoch.
 - `marketplace.move` - An Orderbook-based marketplace for trading PT.
 - `amm.move` - An AMM-based marketplace for trading YT.